-- a) There are currently 42.5 acres of developed parkland, 23 102 acres of open space, 1.6 acres of undeveloped parkland, and 3.6 miles of recreational trails within the City of El Cerrito.
-Recreation facilities include a swim center, community center, ten clubhouses, and a senior center. - b) The City currently has 1.70 acres of parks and open space per 1,000 residents. - c) The City of El Cerrito has a level of service standard of 5 acres per 1,000 residents.
-Relative to this standard, the City is underproviding park acreage.
-The current LOS is short of this standard by 3.30 acres per 1,000 residents.
-The City, therefore, needs 82.3 more acres to meet the standard for the current population.
-In order to meet the LOS for the projected 2040 city population, the City will need 93.4 more acres of parkland. - d) The City offers a variety of sports activities and classes for all ages.
+- a) There are currently 45.3 acres of developed neighborhood and community parkland, 102 acres of open space, 1.6 acres of undeveloped parkland, and 3.6 miles of recreational trails within the City of El Cerrito.
+Recreation facilities include a swim center, community center, ten clubhouses, and a senior center.
+Additional facilities that El Cerrito residents have access to include Miller/Knox Regional Shoreline, Point Isabel Regional Shoreline, and Kennedy Grove Regional Recreation Area. - b) The City currently has 1.82 acres of developed neighborhood and community parkland per 1,000 residents. - c) The City of El Cerrito has a level of service standard of 5 acres of recreation and open space land per 1,000 residents.
+Relative to their adopted standard, the City is meeting their park acreage standard.
+Note that this is a different criterion than what is used throughout this report.
+When El Cerrito's city-owned and city-maintained park and open space acreage is included, the City is providing seven acres per 1,000 residents, exceeding their standard by two acres. - d) The City offers a variety of sports activities and classes for all ages.
 Fiscal year 2019 enrollment for recreation program participants of all ages totaled 23,068. - e) The City indicates that residents of disadvantaged communities have the same access to recreation facilities and programs as other residents.
 The City offers scholarships to members of disadvantaged communities and reduced fees for childcare and preschool. - f) CIP planning is conducted through the El Cerrito 10-Year CIP for 2018-19 through 2027-28. - g) The City of El Cerrito has a Parks and Recreation Facilities Master Plan that was approved in April 2019. - h) The City states there are few options for parkland acquisition left in the City.
 The Parks and Recreation Facilities Master Plan identifies two small parcels that could be acquired to expand the Baxter Creek Gateway Park. - i) The City indicates that three out of seven current CIP projects have funding sources identified.
 The City further identified the Capital Improvement Program Fund, Measure A, and the general fund as funding sources.
 None of the three future CIP projects have specific funding sources identified. - j) Of the 16 developed park facilities in the City of El Cerrito, one was reported to be in very good condition, ten were reported to be in good condition, and five were reported to be in fair condition.

-23 Including 42.2 acres of City parkland, a 0.3-acre city dog park, and a 0.1-acre city playground.
+&lt;sup>25 Including 42.2 acres of City parkland, a 0.3-acre city dog park, a 2.8-acre community center and swim center, and a 0.1-acre city playground.